 The Mustang Trail race is a multistage trail running challenge through the wild, spiritually rich landscapes of Upper Mustang in Nepal.
-It is race of eight stages of 15 to 30km totaling just under 190 km at altitudes between 2,900-4,200m.
+It is race of eight stages of around 15 to 30km totaling just under 190 km at altitudes between 2,900-4,300m (9,500-14,100ft) with 8200m (27,000ft) of elevation change.
+Don’t underestimate these distances at these altitudes.

 The next event will begin from Kathmandu on April 12th 2014.
 Itinerary of the 2014 race here.